wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-This Savings.com Plugin & Widget allows you to quickly create a coupon section on your WordPress website.
-It's kind of amazing.
-Really.
 **PLEASE NOTE THE PLUGIN IS CURRENTLY BEING UPDATED.
 For a silmilar solution, please look at our iFrame at www.partnerwithsavings.com/iframe**

 == Description ==